MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 Microsoft provides various release options and tools to help control and deploy changes in a manner that aligns with your strategy.
 We previously discussed our recommended strategy; in this section, we describe how you can implement this strategy.

 Microsoft 365 changes are released to both services (like SharePoint Online and Teams) and clients, referred to as Microsoft 365 Apps (like Microsoft Word, Excel, and PowerPoint).
-Services and clients have different release channels and deployment controls, so it's important to understand the differences as you implement your release management strategy.
+Services and clients have different release choices and deployment controls, so it's important to understand the differences as you implement your release management strategy.

 ### Types of changes for Microsoft 365 services and clients